terror/liam.rs/projects/jot.md

 title: jot
 date: 2025-05-27
 repo: terror/jot
-topics: ['Rust', 'Desktop', 'Productivity']
+topics: ['Rust', 'Tauri', 'Desktop', 'Productivity']
-lead: A developer-focused daily note-taking application.
+lead: A daily writing application.
 image: jot.png
 ---

-**jot** is a developer-focused daily note-taking application.

-It providers users with a new persisted text buffer each day.
+**jot** is a text editor for the day.

-Built on top of the [Tiptap](https://tiptap.dev/docs){target="\_blank"} text editor, it offers fully inline markdown and math (with LaTeX) rendering.
+The application is centered around a day, maintaining a set of markdown files on disk for each one.

+It's a place to store your ephemeral notes, thoughts, and the like you have throughout the day.
+Think of it as a 'journal' separate from your primary editor.

 **jot** is built using [Tauri](https://tauri.app/){target="\_blank"}, with Rust for the 'backend', and React/TypeScript on the frontend.

+[Tiptap](https://tiptap.dev/docs){target="\_blank"} is used for text editor implementation, allowing for a few niceties such as inline markdown and math rendering, search and replace, inline menu, etc.

 Links: [GitHub](https://github.com/terror/jot){target="\_blank"}